wiredferret/CallbackWomen/trainings.md

 #### Be a Workshop Sponsor!

 Expanding the workshop makes it possible to give attendees more individualized coaching on conference targeting and writing abstracts.
 These are crucial takeaways. **To sponsor a CallbackWomen workshop, ping via [Twitter](https://twitter.com/callbackwomen) or [email](callbackwomen@gmail.com).**

-People of all genders are welcome at CallbackWomen workshops.
-It's terrific to see cis men attend as guest of an enthusistic participant who is another gender.

 ## Meetups